orawrk/AIShopEcommerce/DOCUMENTATION_SUMMARY.md

 ## 📋 All Documentation Updated

-This document confirms that ALL project documentation has been systematically updated to reflect the current PyMySQL implementation (removing SQLAlchemy references).
+This document confirms that ALL project documentation has been systematically updated to reflect the current PyMySQL implementation and recent user interface improvements including enhanced account management and database connectivity fixes.

 ## ✅ Updated Files